lucashuet93/botbuilder-proactivemessaging/typescript/README.md

 }
 ```

-Our local broadcasting service is pretty simple -- it is just a wrapper around sending an http request using fetch:
+Our [`LocalBroadcastService`](./proactive-bot/src/services/LocalBroadcastService.ts) is pretty simple -- it is just a wrapper around sending an http request using `fetch` (isomorphic-fetch):

 ```js
 export class LocalBroadcastService implements IBroadcastService {